degnbol/nvim/notes.md

 go to last insert mode location with `^.
 Jump along change list with g; and g,
 ```
+In visual: o to go to opposite of selection with cursor.

 ZZ to quit.